SFULibrary/islandora_doi_framework/README.md

 ## To do

 * Figure out what it means to "update" a DOI.
-* Complete the Drush script used to update batches of DOIs.
 * Figure out best trigger and workflow for automatically updating metadata associated with a DOI.
 This should probably not happen every time the source datastream is modified, although that is one option.
 * Submodules that mint DOIs from registration agencies other than DataCite.
 * Submodules that persist DOIs to locations other than MODS.